puzzle/skills/README.md

 [the delayed job documentation](https://github.com/collectiveidea/delayed_job?tab=readme-ov-file#running-jobs) or just simply run `rails jobs:work` to start working off queued delayed jobs.

-## PuzzleTime synchronisation
+## PuzzleTime synchronization
 If you are using PuzzleSkills as an external company this part of the application will only bother you once.
 The only thing you need to know is how to disable it.

-### Description of the PuzzleTime sync
+### Description of the PuzzleTime Sync
-The PuzzleTime sync was written to make people data less redundant and have a single source of truth.
-A nightly delayed job that runs at midnight fetches employee data from the PuzzleTime API.
-The fetched data is then mapped and displayed as people attributes in the application.
-While the PuzzleTime sync is active, the user is not allowed to edit certain attributes of a person.
-The synchronisation also makes sure to create new people or set people to inactive which results in them not being updated anymore.
+The PuzzleTime sync was written to reduce data redundancy and maintain a single source of truth for people data.
+An initial mapping script assigns each person a ptime_id, which is then used to update them.
+A nightly delayed job runs at midnight to fetch employee data from the PuzzleTime API.
+This data is used to update people in the application.
+While the sync is active, users are not allowed to edit certain attributes of a person.

+The sync also creates new people when needed or sets people to inactive (in which case they will no longer be updated).

 ### How to disable it
-The whole PuzzleTime sync is dependent on a ENV variable, for which a default value can be set in the 'use_ptime_sync?' method.
-The default value is true but can easily set to false.
+The PuzzleTime sync depends on an environment variable (ENV variable), with a default value defined in the `use_ptime_sync?` method.
+The default value is true, but it can easily be set to false.
 This method is defined in the `application.rb` file.

 ### Manual sync
-There may be cases where the synchronisation needs to be done throughout the day instead of at midnight.
-For this exact case a manual sync button has been added to the admin view.
-This button instantly executes the delayed job and updates all persons accordingly.
+Sometimes, synchronization may be needed during the day instead of waiting for the nightly job.
+For this purpose, a manual sync button has been added to the admin view (/admin/update_people).
+This button immediately executes the delayed job and updates all people accordingly.

+### Setup
+This is a step for step manual on how to run the PuzzleTime sync.
+1. Check that the default value of the 'use_ptime_sync?' method in the `application.rb` file is set to `true`.
+2. Make sure PuzzleTime API is up and running
+3. The credentials for the PuzzleTime API need to be setup correctly.
+Either you set them directly in the pod or export them via env file in the rails docker.
+4. If it's the first time activating the sync make sure to run `rake ptime:assign` to assign each person a unique ptime_id.
+   You can also run `rake ptime:evaluate_assign` to do a dry run and see which people can be mapped and which cannot.
+5. Assuming all these steps have been followed correctly the nightly delayed job should execute the sync.
+You can try by navigating to `/admin/update_people` and pressing the manual sync button.

 ## Debugging
 To interact with `pry` inside a controller, you have to attach to the container first using `docker attach rails`.